Lavender infused sugar adds flavour to iced tea, fruit, desserts and more. So easy to put together using fresh or dried lavender.

 I started with one tiny lavender plant years ago that has spread into a tiny garden of sorts.
 Nothing like the beautiful fields of Provence, but my own little pièce de résistance.

 Until last year, I had only enjoyed the heavenly aroma and beautiful colour of these tiny blossoms.
-Then, I baked lavender shortbread cookies for the first time and, my goodness, they were so good.
+Then, I baked lavender shortbread cookies for the first time and, my goodness, they were so tasty.
 I was definitely on to something!

 This summer, I decided to branch out and try a few more lavender recipes.
 Desserts caught my attention right away, of course!
 But, before I could get started with any of those recipes, I needed to get my lavender sugar started so the flavour had time to infuse.

 Keep the airtight jar stored in your cupboard or pantry for at least a few days before using it.
 The flavour will become stronger within a week or so.
+You can remove the stems once it’s strong enough.

 How to Use Flavoured Sugar